SinaS24/Luxury-Watch-Analysis/README.md

 ### The Most Common Dial Colours in Luxury Watches
-We analysed the most frequently used dial colors in luxury watches.
+We analysed the most frequently used dial colours in luxury watches.

 **Key Insights:**
 * **Black is the dominant dial colour**, appearing in over 61,000 watches.